Christmas cactus, Schlumbergera : cultivation and care for a stunning winter flowering

 Choose a bright location, but without direct sunlight

-When to Plant Schlumbergera in a Pot?
+When to Plant the Schlumbergera in a Pot?

-• Houseplant compost or cactus compost as the main base
+- Indoor plant compost or cactus compost as the main base

-• Optional: A small amount of coconut coir or composted bark to improve aeration and slight moisture retention.
+- Optional: a small amount of coconut coir or composted bark to improve aeration and slight moisture retention.

 Planting

-• Choose a pot with drainage holes, slightly larger than the root ball.
+- Choose a pot with drainage holes, slightly larger than the root ball.
 The Schlumbergera prefers being slightly snug.

-• Prepare the light, well-draining mix.
+- Prepare the light, well-draining mixture.

 Christmas Cactus Care

-Growing a Christmas Cactus indoors is relatively easy provided you follow a few basic principles suited to its tropical epiphytic nature.
+Growing a Christmas Cactus indoors is relatively straightforward, provided you follow a few basic principles suited to its tropical epiphytic nature.
 Here are the key care tips to keep it healthy and encourage its annual flowering.

 Watering